anonaddy/addy.io/source/faq.md

 If you are forwarding emails to an icloud.com email address some users are having issues with a small number of emails being rejected (often those from Facebook).

-For some reason Apple seems to think these emails are spam and returns this error message:
+For some reason Apple seems to think these emails are spam/phishing and returns this error message:

 > Diagnostic-Code: smtp; 550 5.7.1 [CS01] Message rejected due to local policy.

 I have contacted Apple multiple times about this but they have not yet responded.

-If you are having issues with emails being rejected as "possibly spammy" by Google, iCloud or Microsoft then try adding a GPP key and **enabling encryption**.
+If you are having issues with emails being rejected as "possibly spammy" by Google, iCloud or Microsoft then please try the following steps if you can:

+1. **Replace the email subject** by going to your settings in AnonAddy
+2. Try adding a GPP key and **enabling encryption**.
 This will prevent the email's content being scanned and reduce the change of it being rejected.

+I will also soon be adding an option to change the format of the display from part of the "From:" header.

+If neither of the above options work then please try changing to another recipient so that you can continue to recieve emails.

 If you still aren't receiving emails please contact me.